iamrudhresh/AIML/readme.md

 accuracy = accuracy_score(y_test, y_pred)
 print("Accuracy:", accuracy)
 ```
-4.Write a python program to build the Linear Regression model.
+4. Write a python program to build the Linear Regression model.
 Calculate MSE and R-Squared value and Plot the actual and predicted values.
 ```
 import numpy as np
 import matplotlib.pyplot as plt